eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the Ankaios Agents receives a Control Interface request from a Workload, the Ankaios Agent shall check if this Workload is allowed to make this request.
+When the Ankaios Agent receives a Control Interface request from a Workload, the Ankaios Agent shall check if this Workload is allowed to make this request.

 Tags:
 - AgentManager